mrciolino/wiki-backup/classes/gondian-artificer.md

 ***Prerequisite**: Warforged*
 ***Source**: Original design by [Bazzdos](/characters/bazzdos).*

 Forged by the legendary artificer Bazzdos, the Gondian Warforged are living constructs who embody the perfection of tool mastery, the power of the forge, and the genius of magical communication.
 These mechanized **artificers have integrated workshops, communication arrays, or fabrication systems directly into their bodies**, becoming living embodiments of their chosen craft and architects of construct civilization.
-When you select this subclass at the third level, you gain the following improvements.
+When you select this subclass at 3rd level, you gain the following features:

 **🔨 Proficiencies**: You gain proficiency with one set of artisan's tools of your choice.
-If you already have this tool proficiency, you gain proficiency with one other type of artisan's tools of your choice.
+If you already have this proficiency, you instead gain proficiency with another type of artisan's tools of your choice.
 **🧰 Crafting**: You can craft both non-magical and magical items using your chosen artisan’s tools, provided you have the necessary materials, time, and tool proficiency.
-Crafting speed, cost, and difficulty vary by item complexity and rarity.
+Crafting speed, cost, and difficulty vary based on item complexity and rarity.
-**🔧 Unit Enhancement**: Your can construct upgrades for your deployable unit, these upgrade require time and resource to craft but provide additonal imporvements for those who invest in them.
 **🏛️ Community Buildings**: Your body houses a deployable framework for constructing modular machines, each representing a facility tied to your subclass specialization.
 These buildings provide powerful area-based effects and scale with your progression.
-Only one may be active per path, and a final master building may be constructed at high levels.
-Each requires materials, tools, labor, and 5 successful construction checks (DC 12–20), with failed checks increasing either time or cost by 25%.

 ## Spells

 You always have certain spells prepared after you reach particular levels in this class, as shown in the Gondian Warforged Spells table.
-These spells count as artificer spells for you, but they don't count against the number of artificer spells you prepare.
+These spells count as artificer spells for you and do not count against your prepared spells.

 | Spell Level | 3rd Level  | 5th Level    | 9th Level  | 13th Level   | 17th Level |
 | ----------- | ---------- | ------------ | ---------- | ------------ | ---------- |